last authored: Oct 2009, David LaPierre

 tanner 5: adult appearance, pubic hair extends to medial thigh

-Estrogen is the principle hormone secreted until age 8, though only in small quantities.
-After that, estrogen levels rise slowly and then more repidly after age 11.
+Estrogen is the principle hormone secreted until age 8 or so, though only in small quantities.
+At this point, estrogen levels rise slowly and then more rapidly.
 FSH plateaus at about age 13, while LH rises more slowly until a year before menarche.
 After that, a rapid rise occurs.

 Can occur in boys and girls before age six, leading to pubic and axillary hair, body odour, and mild acne.
 Caused by adrenal production of DHEAS.
 Investigate for other signs of puberty (thelarche in girls or testicular enlargement in boys).
 Exclude androgen-secreting tumours.